Filter Options

 2

-What kind of accommodation options can I expect on a 3-day African safari?
+What kind of accommodations can I expect on a 3-day African safari?

-“Going on a 3-day African safari opens up a world of different accommodation possibilities, and what you can expect depends on a number of factors.
+“Going on a 3-day African safari opens up a world of possibilities for accommodations, and what you can expect depends on a number of factors.
 These include how much you pay for your safari.
-At the budget end of the market, expect simple camping tents, or equally simple hotel, guesthouse or lodge accommodation.
+At the budget end of the market, expect simple camping tents, or equally simple hotel, guesthouse or lodge accommodations.
 The mainstay of many a safari tour is the tented camp, and this can be found in varying sizes and comfort levels in the mid-range and top-end price categories.
 Most safari tents have room for a bed and a private toilet and/or bathroom (sometimes with an outside shower, surrounded by a fence of some kind to protect your privacy).
 Many safari tents also have a writing desk and a private deck out front, while others still are huge with wooden floorboards and colorful throws.
 The advantage of tented camps is that you’ll feel a part of the African wild while remaining safely inside.
 You can even lie awake at night and listen for lions and other animals close by.
-Lodge accommodation, with four-walled rooms, is also possible across most budgets.”
+Lodge accommodations, with four-walled rooms, are also possible across most budgets.”

 3